austinhansen/jsonb-order-example/README.md

-Example of adding order to a jsonb column using ActiveRecord
+# Example of adding order to a jsonb column using ActiveRecord

+This app uses a jsonb column to store attributes for various hairstyles, with a uuid as a root key for each hairstyle.
+Since jsonb does not persist the ordering of keys (https://www.postgresql.org/docs/9.4/static/datatype-json.html), measures needed to be taken in order to add order to the hairstyles.
+This app also utilizes the Rails 5 attributes API for serializing and deserializing the ordered hairstyles, making it transparent (http://edgeapi.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html).
+That is, when you look at the column via ActiveRecord, the hairstyles appear ordered, without any additional ordering information.
+The idea for using the attributes API for this case came from nvisium.com's blog (https://nvisium.com/blog/2015/06/22/using-rails-5-attributes-api-today-in/).